Department of Computer Science | Institute of Theoretical Computer Science

 Typesetting and Style

 Despite the generic title, this page actually discusses typesetting with LaTeX.
-It is rather more difficult to get anywhere near LaTeX's standards of quality with any other package, especially when it comes to mathematical or technical documents, so we strongly recommend it for your thesis.
+It is rather difficult to get anywhere near LaTeX's standards of quality with any other package, especially when it comes to mathematical or technical documents, so we strongly recommend it for your thesis.

 Getting LaTeX